-This introductory course introduces braiding as a creative practice in its own right, starting with the traditional flat weaving technique, revisited with a hybrid approach combining plant fibers and textile materials.
-Using this familiar foundation, participants are invited to experiment with unique combinations of materials, textures, and techniques.
+This introductory course introduces weaving as a creative practice in its own right, starting with the traditional flat-weaving technique, revisited with a hybrid approach combining plant fibers and textile materials.
+Through this familiar foundation, participants are invited to experiment with new combinations of materials, textures, and techniques.

 At the end of the course, the trainee will be able to: